OpenAI’s Hidden WebRTC Problem: A $6 Billion Dilemma for the Future

 3. Microsoft, which has heavily invested in OpenAI and integrated its models into its products, faces a dilemma regarding its investment as WebRTC issues threaten to stall projects slated for launch in early 2024.
 The company has previously optimized its Teams platform with its own real-time communication technology to avoid WebRTC’s pitfalls, slow response times, and connectivity problems that could bleed into OpenAI’s collaborative offerings.

 OpenAI’s lag in optimizing WebRTC may inhibit its collaborative tools, costing it competitive ground in a market where seamless communication is non-negotiable.
-To better understand the broader implications of AI technologies in business, consider 5 Surprising Ways ChatGPT Is Revolutionizing AI Integration in Business.

 Top Tools and Solutions